CatalystCode/Custom-Vison-Service/README.md

 requestBuilder.addHeader("Prediction-Key","a5427...");
 ```

-Update to use your Prediction Key Value
+Update that line touse your Prediction Key Value

 ## Running